dedikahfi/cozy_home/README.md

 # Cozy Home

-Cozy Home is an app about finding a cozy home.

-This project is a starting point for a Flutter application.
+Cozy Home is an app about finding a cozy home, this project is a starting point for a Flutter application.
 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)